spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/03-create-cluster-backup.md

 This guide provides instructions for how to create a cluster backup using Palette.
 You can refer to the cluster from where you create the backup as the *source cluster*.

-A backup operation will only back up specific namespaces, cluster resources, and persistent volumes from the source cluster.
+A backup operation will only back up specified namespaces, cluster resources, and Persistent Volumes (PVs) from the source cluster.
 It does not copy the source cluster profile to the backup object.
-A backup operation can only back up the cluster resources defined [here](https://velero.io/docs/main/restore-reference/#restore-order).
-Refer to the [How Velero Works](https://velero.io/docs/main/how-velero-works/) and [Backup Reference](https://velero.io/docs/main/backup-reference/) documentation by Velero to learn more.

 <br/>
 <InfoBox>

-A backup operation does not copy the source cluster profile to the backup object.
+Palette leverages an open-source tool called Velero to provide backup and restore capabilities.
+To know about the list of cluster resources Velero backs up, refer to the [Restore order](https://velero.io/docs/main/restore-reference/#restore-order) section in the Velero documentation.
+To learn more about the backup process, refer to the [How Velero Backup Works](https://velero.io/docs/main/how-velero-works/) guide.

 </InfoBox>
 <br />